 That’s where acepromazine may be able to help.
 Read on to learn more about why you should ask your veterinarian about this medication.

 What’s acepromazine for dogs?

-Acepromazine is a tranquilizer commonly used to treat pets’ anxiety or motion sickness and before administering general anesthesia, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Acepromazine is a tranquilizer commonly used to treat pets’ anxiety or motion sickness and before administering general anesthesia, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.